 - The world record for largest bowl of spaghetti was set in March 2009 and reset in March 2010 when a restaurant in Garden Grove, Buca di Beppo, outside of Los Angeles successfully filled a swimming pool with more than 13,780 pounds of pasta.

 - In the year 2000, over 1.3 million pounds of spaghetti were sold in American grocery stores.
 If all of those packages were lined up, they could circle the Earth nine times.

 - April 1 in 1957, the BBC made everyone believe that spaghetti grows on trees.
 At the time, spaghetti was considered by many as an exotic delicacy.
 The spoof program explained how severe frost can impair the flavor of the spaghetti and how each strand of spaghetti always grows to the same length.
 This is believed to be one of the first times television was used to stage an April Fools Day hoax.

 Spaghetti Fun Facts We May Have Missed

-If so, please feel free to let us know about the spaghetti fun facts we missed.
+Let us know about any spaghetti fun facts we missed.
 We always love to add to these lists.
-If we can verify that the facts is just that, a fact, we will give the reader credit in the article.
+If we can verify the fact we will give the reader credit in the article.